You’ve probably faced this choice while dining out: Tap, bottled, or sparkling water?

 Distilled water is ideal for when purity is important.
 Common uses include:

-At home, you may want to reach for distilled water for cooking and several other reasons, including to:
+At home, you may want to reach for distilled water for cooking and several other reasons, including:

-- Mix it with infant formula if your baby has weak immunity.
+- Infant formula.
+Mix it with infant formula if your baby has weak immunity.
 Otherwise, tap water is fine.

-- Fill the water chamber for a CPAP humidifier if you use it for sleep apnea.
+- CPAP machine.
+Fill the water chamber for a CPAP humidifier if you use it for sleep apnea.
 Many manufacturers recommend distilled water to make the humidifier last longer.

-- Use it with a neti pot to clear your sinuses.
+- Neti pot.
+Use it with a neti pot to clear your sinuses.

-- Use it in your clothes iron to help prevent scale buildup.
+- Iron.
+Use it in your clothes iron to prevent scale buildup.

-- Shampoo your hair.
-Fluoride, chlorine, and other additives in the water from your shower may dull your tresses.
+- Shampoo your hair .
+Fluoride, chlorine, and other additives in the water from your shower may dull your hair.